Archimedes The Life, Work and Inventions of Archimedes

 a neglected state and identified because of the inscription by the Roman

 orator Cicero.
-Cicero restored the tomb stating in disgust, "And
+Cicero restored the tomb stating in disgust, "And thus one

-citizen, except that it was revealed by a man of Arpinum."
+except that it was revealed by a man of Arpinum."

 11